The Bus of Hope led the way when RWF was the Organization Grand Pride Marshal at San Francisco's LGBTQ+ Pride Parade.

 El Autobús de la Esperanza affects social change at home and abroad by:

-Education - We share information on the effect of globalization and free trade agreements on medical care, the lack of educational opportunities for the poor and its impact, and the effect of substandard working conditions in the developing world.
+Education - We share information on the effects of globalization and free trade agreements on medical care, the lack of educational opportunities for people experiencing poverty and their impact, and the effects of substandard working conditions in the developing world.

-Networking - We exchange ideas about affecting social change.
-For example, ways in which those in universities, churches and community groups can organize and exercise their consumer power to develop and monitor codes of conduct, and to compel respect for workers’ rights in maquilas (Mexican factories).
+Networking - We exchange ideas about how to affect social change.
+For example, ways in which those in universities, churches, and community groups can organize and exercise their consumer power to develop and monitor codes of conduct, and to compel respect for workers’ rights in maquilas (Mexican factories).

-Building community - We develop an ongoing network of individual and organizational volunteers to continue to support aid projects in Mexico.
+Building community - We develop an ongoing network of individual and organizational volunteers to sustain aid projects in Mexico.

 RWF bus driver Ed Johnson with Ellen Hensen of Animal Beacons of Light - RWF has distributed thousands of stuffed animals to children during our humanitarian aid trips.
 These huggable friends were headed to children in Tijuana, Mexico (2008)

 Raising awareness of LGBTQ contribution - We are changing how the world sees LGBTQ+ people.
-Unfortunately, much of the world still sees LGBTQ+ people in stereotyped ways often believing that are only care about sex, drugs, and materialism.
+Unfortunately, much of the world still sees LGBTQ+ people in stereotyped ways, often believing that they only care about sex, drugs, and materialism.
 Many of us care about a lot more than that.
 This project puts our highest beliefs and values into action and raises awareness of the LGBTQ+ community’s long history of leadership and positive impact.
-Through media attention we will be highlighting the specific work and contributions of the organizations with which we partner on the Bus of Hope project.
+Through media coverage, we will highlight the specific work and contributions of the organizations with whom we partner on the Bus of Hope project.

 So many children around the world have no toys or stuff animals - these children are holding stuffed animals that RWF delivered to their orphanage (2007)

-A Su Futuro (On to Your Future) is a scholarship program, founded in 1984, which funds education through the university level for students from Hogar Infantil and the surrounding community.
-In Mexico, education beyond the sixth grade is not readily available to most students and children at the orphanage often do not continue their studies after elementary school.
+A Su Futuro (On to Your Future) is a scholarship program founded in 1984 that funds education through the university level for students from Hogar Infantil and the surrounding community.
+In Mexico, education beyond the sixth grade is not readily available to most students, and children at the orphanage often do not continue their studies after elementary school.
 A Su Futuro’s mission is to provide disadvantaged students with access to education and support for academic success.
-Each year more than 90 percent of ASF participants complete the school year and more than 80 percent return for another year of study.
-Each year more and more students extend their studies.
+Each year, more than 90 percent of ASF participants complete the school year, and more than 80 percent return for another year of study.
+Each year, more and more students extend their studies.
 In 2001, the first participant completed college as an accountant.
-Another student, Maricela has since begun studies for her master’s degree.
-ASF celebrated its second college graduate in 2006 when Jesus graduated with a degree in medicine.
+Another student, Maricela, has since begun her master’s studies.
+ASF celebrated its second college graduate in 2006, when Jesus earned a degree in medicine.

 Clinica Acosida Tijuana, A.C.
 (Alliance Against AIDS Clinic of Tijuana, Inc.) was founded in 1983.
-The well-respected Alliance provides medications, medical service, HIV testing, counseling and peer education focused on prevention to the local community.
+The well-respected Alliance provides medications, medical services, HIV testing, counseling, and peer education focused on prevention to the local community.
 The primary purpose of the Acosida clinic is to provide free, quality outpatient HIV treatment and medications for poor and low-income HIV patients of the Tijuana, Baja California region who do not qualify for or cannot afford any other health care option.
-Clinica Acosida serves an average of 50 patients per year including continuing care, in addition to approximately 200 patients per year who come to the clinic for HIV counseling, blood testing and other services.
+Clinica Acosida serves an average of 50 patients per year for continuing care, in addition to approximately 200 patients who come to the clinic for HIV counseling, blood testing, and other services.

 Suggested Supplies

-In the past several years RWF has delivered approximately $3 million in donated medicines, medical equipment, and school supplies, to Central America, the Caribbean, India, South America, and Zimbabwe.
+In the past several years, RWF has delivered approximately $3 million in donated medicines, medical equipment, and school supplies to Central America, the Caribbean, India, South America, and Zimbabwe.
 We are also starting to collect supplies for Mexico.
 These supplies go to hospitals, orphanages, schools, and medical clinics.
-Please contact us by using this link for information about donating supplies.
-Also please remember, monetary donations are extremely welcome and fully tax-deductible.
+Please use this link to contact us for information about donating supplies.
+Also, please remember, monetary donations are highly welcome and fully tax-deductible.

 Medical Equipment